nuejs/www/docs/nuejs/index.md

 # Nue ~JS~ • Introduction

 Nue JS is an extremely small (2.3kb minzipped) JavaScript library for building user interfaces.
-It is a core part of the [Nue ecosystem](/ecosystem/).
+It is a core part of [Nue tools](/tools/).
 It’s like *Vue.js, React.js*, or *Svelte* but there are no hooks, effects, props, portals, watchers, injects, suspensions, or other unusual abstractions on your way. ~Learn the basics of HTML, CSS, and JavaScript and you are good to go~.

 ## Build user interfaces with 10x less code [less-is-more]